SpaceForever/Spiral-Labs/weekly-review-3.md

 What's the main goal?
 - pleasureable learningng
 - vs making people effective
+  - how do you pleasurebly learn and DO
+  - lower transaction cost
+    - no importing timee
+    -
+  - how to program your goal into the system
+  -
 - help people get better at solving problems?

+- how to get people more effectivetive??
+  - how do I be a multiplier?
+  -

+Pragmatic vs Logical vs Intuitive

+- when Increment is ready, make proper test for it...

+SuperMemo isn't effective or not effective , there's a scale

+things aren't binary

+if supermemo is a memetic virus. you infect 5 people, you invent 5 people `

+if you wanna have the most

+- maybe supermemo is so good and it just fades into the background?
+-

 [[Efficient vs Effective]]